kamranakamal/Churn-prediction/readme.md

 # Customer Churn Analysis

 ## Overview
-This project trains a churn prediction model and serves it via a FastAPI endpoint.
+This project trains a churn prediction model, serves it via a FastAPI endpoint, and includes a Streamlit UI for interactive predictions.

 ## Features
 - Churn prediction model training
 - FastAPI inference endpoint
+- Streamlit web app for interactive input

 ## Installation
 Clone the repository and install dependencies: